ankit2818/cause-code/README.md

     ❖ Registration
     ❖ Login
-    ❖ Update your profile picture and personal details anytime ❖ Tools to create posts
+    ❖ Update your personal details anytime
-    ❖ Like, comment
+    ❖ Create posts, like posts, comment
-    ❖ Post is seen
-    ❖ View Post by a user
-    ❖ Shows Number of likes and comments
+    ❖ Shows Number of likes and all comments
-    ❖ Onclick post, single page view of post with all the comments on it ❖ You can search a particular user by username, email by id as well ❖ Dashboard which shows the records of user
+    ❖ Onclick post, single page view of post with all the comments in it ❖ Dashboard which shows the records of user

 ## ✍️ Author <a name = "authors"></a>